mlswg/mls-protocol/draft-ietf-mls-protocol.md

-    The private key for a node in the tree is known to a member of the group only if that member's leaf is a descendant of the node or equal to it.
+    The private key for a node in the tree is known to a member of the group only if that member's leaf is a descendant of the node.

-In other words, if a node is not blank, then it holds a key pair, and the private key of that key pair is known only to members holding leaves below that node.
+In other words, if a node is not blank, then it holds a public key.
+The corresponding private key is known only to members occupying leaves below that node.

 The reverse implication is not true: A member may not know the private keys of